It was only one moment, but Dallas Cowboys quarterback Tony Romo was clutch. In December, no less.

 Romo dropped back to attempt a pass, but the pocket collapsed.
 Romo stepped up to buy time and found Murray, who was open.
 Murray caught Romo’s pass around the 2-yard line and scored the game-winning touchdown.

-Sunday's victory was not a signature game for Romo.
-He completed 17-of-27 passes for 226 yards, two touchdowns and one interception.
+This was not a signature game for Romo.
+He completed 17-of-27 passes for 226 passes, two touchdowns and one interception.

 Romo wasn't great the entire game, but he was great when he needed to be.
 That's something that hasn't been said about Romo very often.